ttakenawa/PostMSM/README.md

 This creates a shortcut named `data_public` at:
 - `/content/drive/MyDrive/PostMSM/data_public`

+You can access it from Colab by mounting Drive and set ROOT to that path.

 > Note: A shortcut is only a pointer.
 > If you need an independent copy, copy the folder (≈13 GB) into My Drive instead of using a shortcut.

-### 2) Mount Drive and set ROOT
-In Google Colab, mount Drive and set ROOT to that path:
+---

-## Memory / Colab note
+### Memory / Colab note
 This notebook can be RAM-heavy depending on the number of stations and lead times you load.

 - For reproducible runs, we recommend a high-memory runtime (≈40 GB RAM or more).